Home (2026) - TEXEL

 Waste-to-AI

-TEXEL converts flare gas and methane emissions directly into electricity that powers AI compute onsite.
+TEXELs unique patented technology converts flare gas and methane emissions into reliable electricity — enabling AI compute exactly where energy already exists.

 150 Years of Wasted Energy

-For more than a century, flare gas and methane emissions have simply been burned because the energy sources were too small, too remote, of too poor quality, or too difficult to use with conventional technologies.
+For more than a century, flare gas and methane emissions have been burned — not because the energy wasn’t there, but because it was too small, too remote, too inconsistent, or too costly to utilize with conventional technologies.

-Globally, the energy wasted through flaring equals the output of roughly 140 nuclear reactors.
+Globally, flaring wastes energy equivalent to the output of roughly 140 nuclear reactors.

-TEXEL converts this wasted heat directly into electricity that powers AI compute on-site — completely off-grid.
+TEXEL converts this wasted heat into distributed AI capacity — directly on-site, completely off-grid.

 TEXEL — The Backup System for the Power Grid